Aceelly/Dividend-Scorer-Base-Code/README.md

  This project represents a unique opportunity to address a specific need within the investment community, and we invite anyone with an interest in stock analysis, programming, or data visualization to join us in bringing this vision to life.
 Together, we can create a powerful tool that enhances the investment decision-making process.

 TO RUN THE APP USING VS CODE
+1. Open ".env_sample" file and type in Alpha Vantage API key.
+2. Rename ".env_sample" file to ".env"
-1. Open Terminal in VS CODE and Type "python app.py"
+3. Open Terminal in VS CODE and Type "python app.py"
-2. CTRL CLICK the website address that pops up.
-You should see something like "Running on http://126.0.0.2:5000"
+4. CTRL CLICK the website address that pops up.
+You should see something like "Running on http://126.0.1.2:5000"
-3. Your Browser will display the App.
+5. Your Browser will display the App.

 Update  |  11/6/2024  |  3:53pm